-In every change made, there is always a positive or negative effect on the existing rule.
+In every change, there is always a positive or negative effect on the existing rule.
 This effect could affect the entire system or might touch on the portion of an order.
 For example, if you change your eating habits, there could be a favorable or unfavorable effect on your body.
 This effect might feel you uncomfortable at first.
-Let’s see what is the effect of train law on our tax system.
-Let’s answer some of these questions:
+Let’s see what is the effect of train law on Philippine tax and let us know the positive and negative effects of train law.

 The train tax law was fully implemented in 2018.
-This tax reform has an objective to make our tax system easier, generate more investments, and to establish more job opportunities and to decrease poverty.
+This tax reform has an aim to make our tax system easier, generate more investments, and establish more job opportunities, and decrease poverty.
 Besides, these tax reforms aiming to raise more revenue that will be used for building more infrastructures that will help to enhance education, health, and public services.

-The implementation of this reform affects on personal income tax, estate tax, donor’s tax, value-added tax (VAT), passive incomes, documentary stamp tax (DST) and other administration rulings and procedures.
+Implementing this reform affects personal income tax, estate tax, donor’s tax, value-added tax (VAT), passive incomes, documentary stamp tax (DST), and other administration rulings and procedures.
 These changes created a tax on cosmetic surgery and sugar-sweetened beverages.
 For more information, you may visit the BIR homepage.

 (Read more: Income Tax Train Law and New Rate)